 Sarah's team performs a comprehensive SEO audit on the restaurant's website and creates a custom SEO strategy for them.

-The strategy includes optimizing their website for local keywords, creating engaging and informative blog posts, improving their website's user experience, and building high-quality backlinks to their site.
+The website audit and optimization strategy includes understanding the search intent behind local keywords, creating engaging and informative blog posts, improving their website's user experience, and building high-quality backlinks to their site to drive off-page optimization.

 Over the next few months, Sarah's team implements the SEO strategy and monitors the restaurant's SEO metrics using tools like Google Analytics and AgencyAnalytics.
 They track the website's organic traffic, keyword rankings, click-through rates, bounce rates, time spent on page, and conversions from organic search.